LIAAD/brat2viz/README.md

 If you use or extend Brat2Viz, **please** cite our paper:

-Evelin Amorim, Alexandre Ribeiro, Inês Cantante, Alípio Jorge, Brenda Santana, Sérgio Nunes, Purificação Silvano, António Leal and Ricardo Campos
+Evelin Amorim, Alexandre Ribeiro, Inês Cantante, Alípio Jorge, Brenda Santana, Sérgio Nunes, Purificação Silvano, António Leal and Ricardo Campos:
-Brat2Viz: a Tool and Pipeline for Visualizing Narratives from Annotated Texts Text2Story@ECIR2021, CEUR.
+**Brat2Viz: a Tool and Pipeline for Visualizing Narratives from Annotated Texts**, Text2Story Workshop at ECIR2021, CEUR, 2021.

 Link to the workshop: https://text2story21.inesctec.pt/